EmilHvitfeldt/smltar/docs/07_ml_classification.md

 ### Calculate percentage censoring

-Some of the complaints contain a high proportion of censoring, and we can build a feature to measure the percentage of the text that is censored.
+Some of the complaints contain a high proportion of censoring\index{censoring}, and we can build a feature to measure the percentage of the text that is censored.

 <div class="rmdwarning">
 <p>There are often many ways to get to the same solution when working with regular expressions.</p>
 </div>
+\index{regex}

 Let's attack this problem by counting the number of X's in each string, then count the number of alphanumeric characters and divide the two to get a percentage.